dvdmelamed/devsecops-conf-2022/README.md

   None
 ```

-To test the endpoint, use:
+To test the endpoint, use the following:
 ```
 curl http://localhost:4566/restapis/8m3g5k99q8/local/_user_request_/ping
 ```